pclangat/global-fluB-genomes/README.md

 # Genome-wide evolutionary dynamics of influenza B viruses on a global scale

-This repository holds the analysis and data visualisation scripts used in:
+This repository holds the analysis and data visualization scripts used in:

 Langat P, Raghwani J, Dudas G, Bowden TA, Edwards S, Gall A, Bedford T, Rambaut A, Daniels R, Russell C, Pybus OG, McCauley J, Kellam P, Watson SJ (2017).
 Genome-wide evolutionary dynamics of influenza B viruses on a global scale.
 PLOS Pathogens, in press.